All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu help with arthritis?

 GHK-Cu's anti-inflammatory, collagen-stimulating, and antioxidant properties are mechanistically relevant to arthritis.
-However, there are no clinical trials specifically evaluating GHK-Cu for osteoarthritis or rheumatoid arthritis.
+But there are no clinical trials specifically evaluating GHK-Cu for osteoarthritis or rheumatoid arthritis.
 A physician can help you assess whether GHK-Cu may be a reasonable part of your joint health strategy.

 How long until GHK-Cu helps with joint pain?